This page is sponsored by:

 Ely had tried out for the role of Tarzan after Jock Mahoney abandoned the role in 1963, but he lost out to football player-turned-actor Mike Henry.
 Henry made three Tarzan films and was originally cast for the series, but he declined it after some bad experiences while shooting his first Tarzan film.
 Ely was then cast in the role.

 After a number of attempts to create a Tarzan TV series had failed, producer Sy Weintraub finally was able to bring Tarzan to the small screen in 1966.
 Tarzan aired on NBC beginning in September 1966 and lasted until September 1968, with each episode running at about 47 minutes.
 In the series, there is no Jane in sight; Tarzan is assisted only by Cheetah and Jai (Manuel Padilla Jr.), an orphan.
 Citing sagging ratings and rising production costs, NBC canceled Tarzan in 1968.
 Throughout the run of the series, several films were released, mostly using footage from the series.
-In the early 1970s, Ely made a number of films in Germany, where he became very popular in a brief series of adventure films.
-His next hit would come in 1975, with the release of Doc Savage.
+In the early 1970s, Ely made a couple of films in Europe, including The Cry of the Black Wolves (1972) and the spaghetti western comedy Alleluja & Sartana Are Sons...
+Sons of God (1972; with Uschi Glas).
+His next hit would come in 1975, with the release of the adventure Doc Savage (1975; with Paul Gleason).

 the films of ron ely